 For many, coffee is a daily ritual, a warm embrace to start the day, but it's also the subject of some spirited debates.
 Among the most enduring of these debates is the age-old question surrounding dark roast coffee and light roast coffee: Which packs more caffeine?
 A surprising number of coffee enthusiasts believe that the bold and intense flavor of dark roast surely means it has a caffeine punch to match.
 But is that really the case?
-The query, "What has more caffeine, light or dark roast," has been brewing in the minds of many.
+The query, "What has more caffeine, light or dark roast coffee," has been brewing in the minds of many.
 As you journey with us through this article, we’ll be pouring over facts and debunking myths, ensuring that by the final sip, or rather, the final paragraph, you’ll know the true caffeine champion.

 The Misconception Unraveled: Flavor vs. Caffeine